rahmani143/DD-Robocon-2025/Readme.md

     6) Robot 1 - DriveTrain Animation -
         The wheels move up when the robot is landing to prevent damage.
 The fans suck air from underneath to increase downforce and traction on wheels.

+### Note: We accidentally switched Robot 1 and Robot 2 details in registration form.
+Everywhere else, including the Design Details Document and this Repository, its mentioned correctly.
+We sincerely apologize for this mistake.